dillonlxw/Real-Estate-Listing-Platform/README.md

 # Real-Estate-Listing-Platform
-A platform for listing and searching real estate properties.
+A web application enabling users to browse properties for sale and rent, and agents to manage their listings.

 # Framework
 Spring Boot

-## Spring Intializr
+## Spring Initializr
 ### Project
 Gradle - Groovy